 Please note that for each faculty, there is a different number of available places – please see Erasmus+ Exchange Possibilities by Faculty.
-Applications to "neighboring" faculties, that is faculties with closely related courses of study, are only rarely accepted.
+Applications to "neighboring" faculties are only possible the faculty or department in question offers closely related courses of study.
 If you want to apply to a different faculty, please contact the relevant Erasmus+ coordinator

 Multiple Stay Abroad Periods / Multiple Funding

 In the Erasmus+ program students have the chance to undertake study periods or internships abroad in each phase of studies: at the Bachelor's, Master's, and doctorate level.
 At each stage, the overall time spent abroad is not to exceed twelve months.
 The maximum period of study or work abroad in single-cohort degree programs, such as Staatsexamen, is 24 months.

 During her Bachelor's studies, a student embarks on a five-month Erasmus+ supported study abroad period at a European partner university and is funded through this program.
 During her Bachelor studies she completes another Erasmus+ study stay lasting five months, adding a two-month Erasmus+ internship.
 The student receive funding for all the mobilities and has thus used up her "Erasmus quota" of 12 months per study phase.